 The Office of the Registrar is charged with maintaining accurate records of class enrollment.
 Faculty Attendance Verification and Final Grade Reporting serve two important purposes.
 One purpose is to ensure that college records are accurate and complete and that faculty have reliable class lists on which to post student grades at the end of the term.
 The reporting may also trigger information about financial aid implications.
 The second purpose is to comply with state and federal regulations regarding financial assistance.
 All faculty are required to report attendance and final grades according to procedures and schedules defined by the Office of Academic Affairs and the Records Office.
 Each session, a memo is sent to all faculty from their department chair notifying them of the deadlines and procedures for reporting attendance and final grades.

-Questions about these processes may be directed to your chairperson or the Records Office at (386) 506-3463.
+Questions about these processes may be directed to your Chairperson or the Records Office at (386) 506-3876.

-All faculty are required to submit final grades within 48 hours of the final exam for full terms and within 24 hours for A and B terms.
-The Academic Calendar for each term, accessible at http://www.daytonastate.edu/academiccalendar, indicates the date by which grades are due.
-Each semester, the Records Office will provide a memo including instructions and deadlines for grade submission to the Vice President of Academic Affairs/College Provost who will then forward it to all faculty via email.
+All faculty are required to submit final grades no later than midnight on the last day of session.
+The Academic Calendar for each term indicates the date by which grades are due.
+Each semester, the Records Office will provide a memo including instructions and deadlines for grade submission to the Vice President of Academic Affairs/College Provost and to all Department Chairs, who will then forward it to all faculty via email.